Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 • While other manufacturers have agreed on using the micro-USB standard, the I/O and charging cable for this phone is completely proprietary, it isn't even compatible with other phones that use the same shape of plug.

-• Time and date may get messed up after replacing the battery, and powering off the phone erases the list of paired Bluetooth devices.
+• Time and date may become incorrect after replacing the battery, and powering off the phone may erase the list of paired Bluetooth devices.

-• ‘Fashion’ is not an attractive brand name, which would not be such a problem if this word wasn't printed below the screen in such a large ugly logo.
+• ‘Fashion’ is not an attractive brand name, which would not be such a problem if this word weren't printed below the screen in such a large ugly logo.

-The bottom line is that this is a great watch phone under certain conditions.
+The bottom line is that this can be a great watch phone under certain strict conditions.
 Those conditions are that you're either a hacker who is handy with tools and tiny electronics, or that you are willing to always carry a Bluetooth headset to make and answer calls, and take great care of the strap such as to prevent it from wearing quickly.
+In other words, I cannot recommend this model to people who just want to buy something that will work well out-of-the-box.

-It is in many ways an improvement upon the Nova N800, but it is still far away from my ideal view of a watch phone, in the sense that it:
+In some ways it is an improvement upon the Nova N800 (in others it is worse), but it is still far away from my ideal view of a watch phone, in the sense that it:

 • cannot transform between a wristwatch and a regular hand-held in a split second,